Kenneth Arnold: Investigation of Maury Island UFO "hoax"

-Arnold contacted the Air Force, and two officers soon arrived to investigate.
-The officers conducted interviews, collected the fragments, and took off in their plane to return to base.
-In the early hours of August 1, the two officers died when the B-25 Mitchell they were piloting crashed outside of Kelso, Washington on their way back to California.
+Arnold contacted the Air Force, and two officers arrived to investigate.
+The officers performed interviews, collected the fragments, and took off in their airplane.
+While returning to their base in California, during the early hours of August 1, the two officers died when the B-25 Mitchell airplane they were piloting crashed outside of Kelso, Washington.

 Writing in 1956, Air Force officer Edward J. Ruppelt would conclude "The whole Maury Island Mystery was a hoax.
 The first, possibly the second-best, and the dirtiest hoax in the UFO history."
 Ruppelt observed:

 The government had thought seriously of prosecuting the men.
 At the last minute it was decided, after talking to the two men, that the hoax was a harmless joke that had mushroomed, and that the loss of two lives and a B-25 could not be directly blamed on the two men.

 Aftermath

-Arnold was involved in interviewing other UFO witnesses or contactees (notably, he investigated the claims of Samuel Eaton Thompson, one of the first contactees).
+Arnold was involved with interviewing other UFO witnesses or contactees (notably, he investigated the claims of Samuel Eaton Thompson, one of the first alleged contactees).

-In spring 1948, Arnold and Science Fiction editor Ray Palmer collaborated on an article titled "I Did See The Flying Disks", based on Arnold's sighting.
+In spring 1948, Arnold and Science Fiction editor Raymond Palmer collaborated on an article titled "I Did See The Flying Disks", based on Arnold's sighting.
 In 1950, Arnold self-published a 16-page booklet titled "The Flying Saucer As I Saw It".
 In 1948, he authored "Are Space Visitors Here?" and "Phantom Lights in Nevada".

 On April 7, 1950, broadcaster Edward R. Murrow interviewed Arnold, who stated that since June 1947 he had had three additional sightings of nine spacecraft.

 In January 1951, Cosmopolitan magazine published an article titled "The Disgraceful Flying Saucer Hoax", which accused Arnold of "[igniting] a chain reaction of mass hypnotism and fraud that has taken on the guise of a prolonged 'Martian Invasion' broadcast by that bizarre hambone Orson Welles".

 In 1952, Arnold and Palmer authored The Coming of the Saucers.

-Reportedly, Arnold came to believe he had seven additional sightings, one of which involved a transparent saucer he likened to a jellyfish.
+Reportedly, Arnold came to believe he had experienced seven additional sightings, one of which involved a transparent saucer he likened to a jellyfish.
+By 1955, he began to promote space animal hypothesis when he suggested that the UFOs are "sort of like sky jellyfish".
+Arnold added: "My theory might sound funny, but just remember that there are a lot of things in nature that we don't know yet".
+In 1962, he argued "the so-called unidentified flying objects that have been seen in our atmosphere are not spaceships from another planet at all, but are groups and masses of living organisms that are as much a part of our atmosphere and space as the life we find in the oceans".